-The USAID Sustainable HIV Response from Technical Assistance (SHIFT) project is helping achieve HIV epidemic control while transitioning a sustainable HIV response to local ownership in Vietnam.
+The Sustainable HIV and Tuberculosis Responses from Technical Assistance (SHIFT) project is helping achieve HIV epidemic control while transitioning a sustainable HIV response to local ownership in Vietnam.
 The project works to strengthen local capacity across the continuum of HIV services, from outreach and prevention; to HIV testing and case finding; to HIV treatment, retention, and viral suppression.
 USAID SHIFT also fortifies the capacity of Vietnam’s health and information systems to monitor the HIV epidemic and sustainably finance the HIV response in assigned geographic areas.
 The project differs from preceding USAID-funded HIV programs in Vietnam by providing demand-driven technical assistance (TA) through a TA Marketplace.

 USAID SHIFT works at site, district, provincial and national levels, with special focus on assigned provinces.
 During its first two years, the project focused its local efforts in An Giang, Bac Giang, Can Tho, Dien Bien, Hai Phong, Hanoi, Ho Chi Minh City (HCMC), Lao Cai, Nghe An, Quang Ninh and Thai Binh provinces.
 In 2018, USAID SHIFT pivoted to focus on Dong Nai, Tay Ninh, Tien Giang, and HCMC in the south, and Hanoi and Quang Ninh in the Northern Economic Zone.